ldklab/scored23_release/README.md

 2. Download and install "TreeSitter" package
 3. Create a new folder "Processed" in the same directory as the "ASTAnalysis" folder.
 4. Download and install MongoDB local instance.
+5. Download the ASTAnalysis folder.
+This contains the code files and the "Dataset" folder.

 ## Files: